-NHL owners are venting their spleen at the Olympics, though none speak out with the same conscience at the atavistic nature of NHL competition with its ceaseless fighting and traumatic concussions.
-Should the media not ask the NHL governors why there has not been a single fight between competing hockey players during the Olympic competition?
+NHL owners are venting their spleen at the Olympics, though none speak out with the same conscience against the atavistic nature of NHL competition with its ceaseless fighting and traumatic concussions.
+One would think that the media would ask the NHL governors why there has not been a single fight between competing hockey players during the Olympic competition.
 According to the self-serving logic of the NHL governors, the NHL should have suspended competition due to the crippling injuries suffered during regular season play by such leading players as Steven Stamkos of Canada; centres Henrik Sedin and Henrik Zetterburg, together with Johan Frazen of Sweden; and forwards Mikko Koivu and Valtteri Filppula of Finland.

 This vulgar controversy with all its “news” from the injury front is simply bargaining in “bad faith,” a well-known tactic of capital to all workers.
 A TSN online reader put it well: “The NHL does NOT send players to the Olympics.
 Players who are subject to a NHL contract choose to go and to play for nothing.
 That is not a small distinction – it is the ESSENCE of the issue.”
 Either the NHL shuts down for a two-week period every four years or over-rides the Collective Bargaining Agreement; either individual NHL owners order players under contract to them not to go, or risk that they will go regardless.
 The possibilities of injuries in such a rough sport, known to both sides, is a red herring.

 This provocation and “debate” are staged to exert pressures on the players to adopt concessions to the NHL-NHLPA contract, secured after the cartel locked out the players, with the well-known themes of the public allegedly being held hostage by “millionaire players.”